The Cliffs of Moher & Coastal Walk from Doolin

 Staying near the Cliff Walk

 Doolin Inn is located right beside the start of the coastal walk, making it the perfect base for your hiking adventure.
-Stay in our modern country house with hotel-style accommodation and wake up to fantastic breakfast to fuel your day’s adventure.
+Stay in our modern country house with hotel-style accommodation and wake up to a fantastic breakfast to fuel your day’s adventure.